Jaspev/ACTUALLY-Simple-3rd-Person-Player-Controller-Godot-4.2/README.txt

-This is a 3rd person player controller that uses 2 scripts:
+This is a 3rd person player controller for Godot 4.2 that uses 2 scripts:
 One script for camera movement and one script for player movement.

 More in-depth breakdowns of how these work in the scripts themselves.